GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 A Functions Framework based "project" or "application" is a typical Ruby application.
-It should include a `Gemfile` that specifies the gem dependencies (including the `functions_framework` gem itself), and at least one Ruby source file that defines functions.
-It can also include additional Ruby files defining classes and methods that assist in the function implementation.
+It should include a `Gemfile` that specifies the gem dependencies (including the `functions_framework` gem itself), and any other dependencies needed by the function.
+It must include at least one Ruby source file that defines functions, and can also include additional Ruby files defining classes and methods that assist in the function implementation.

 The "entrypoint" to the project, also called the "source", is a Ruby file.
 It can define any number of functions (with distinct names), although it is often